Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Experiments

-In this section, we study the proper design of the training and compression pipeline, under the basic framework described in the methodological section ``Training and Compression Pipeline".
+In this section, we study the proper design of the training and compression pipeline, under the basic framework described in Sec. \ref{sec:pipeline_method}.
 Here we focus on the mask training compression method, as it has been shown to generally outperform OMP with further fine-tuning.
-Our main conclusions can be described from two perspectives:
+Our main observations can be described from three perspectives:

-First, \textbf{it is recommended to introduce the LMH debiasing loss across Stage1, Stage2 and (if applicable) Stage3.} The reason is three-fold: 1) As shown by Figure \ref{sub-finetune}, the subnetworks at 10\%, 30\% and 70\% sparsity levels have better performance when starting from lxmert(lmh), as compared with the lxmert(bce).
-At 90\% sparsity, ``lxmert(lmh) + mask train(lmh)" underperforms ``lxmert(bce) + mask train(lmh)" (see App.
-C for reasons), but the Accuracy gap is small.
+First, \textbf{it is recommended to introduce the debiasing loss across Stage1, Stage2 and (if applicable) Stage3.} The reason is three-fold: 1) As shown by Fig. \ref{sub-finetune}, the subnetworks at 10\%, 30\% and 70\% sparsity levels have better performance when starting from lxmert(lmh), as compared with the lxmert(bce).
+At 90\% sparsity, ``lxmert(lmh) + mask train(lmh)" underperforms ``lxmert(bce) + mask train(lmh)" (see \textbf{App. \ref{more90}} for reasons), but the Accuracy gap is small.
 Therefore, adopting $\mathcal{L}_{lmh}$ in \textbf{Stage1} is a better choice than $\mathcal{L}_{bce}$, especially when the subnetworks are not at extremely high sparsity.
 2) As we discussed in the previous section, introducing $\mathcal{L}_{lmh}$ in the mask training process (\textbf{Stage2}) substantially outperforms $\mathcal{L}_{bce}$ for both lxmert(lmh) and lxmert(bce).
-3) When both Stage1 and Stage2 adopt the BCE loss, further fine-tuning the subnetworks with LMH loss in \textbf{Stage3} can significantly boost the performance, as shown by the results of ``lxmert(bce) + mask train(bce)" w/o ft and w/ lmh ft in Figure \ref{sub-finetune}.
+3) When both Stage1 and Stage2 adopt the BCE loss, further fine-tuning the subnetworks with LMH loss in \textbf{Stage3} can significantly boost the performance, as shown by the results of ``lxmert(bce) + mask train(bce)" w/o ft and w/ lmh ft in Fig. \ref{sub-finetune}.

-Second, \textbf{it is unnecessary to further fine-tune the subnetworks if Stage2 and Stage3 have the same training objective.} Comparing the blue and red (or cyan) bars in Figure \ref{sub-finetune}, we can see that further fine-tuning with the same training objective generally degrades the performance of ``lxmert(lmh) + mask train(lmh)", ``lxmert(bce) + mask train(lmh)" and ``lxmert(bce) + mask train(bce)".
+Second, \textbf{Stage3 is unnecessary if it adopts the same training objective as Stage2.} Comparing the blue and red (or cyan) bars in Fig. \ref{sub-finetune}, we can see that further fine-tuning with the same training objective generally degrades the performance of ``lxmert(lmh) + mask train(lmh)", ``lxmert(bce) + mask train(lmh)" and ``lxmert(bce) + mask train(bce)".
+This phenomenon suggests that \textbf{Stage3} can be eliminated to save computation cost.